caceresjuancruz/stack-overflow-clone-nextjs14/README.md

 ### Full Responsive Design
 DevOverflow is fully responsive, providing a consistent and enjoyable experience across various devices.

-## Project Duration
-The development of DevOverflow spanned approximately two months, during which our dedicated team crafted and refined the platform to meet the highest standards of performance and user experience.

 ## Getting Started
 To get started with DevOverflow, follow these steps: